Backpacking Phang Nga and Phi Phi with a 1-year-old — the trip that started it all

 Our white beach bungalow on Phi Phi

 We hired a longtail boat and explored the coast around Phi Phi.
-Jesper sat with Noah in the front of the boat and Noah was just staring at the turquoise water with his mouth open.
+Jesper sat with Noah in the front of the boat, Noah leaning over the side, pointing and chattering at the turquoise water — utterly in it, not just looking at it.
 There is something about seeing your toddler on a longtail boat in Thailand that makes you feel like you're doing parenthood right.

 Jesper and Noah on a longtail boat